eccentricdevotion/TARDIS/resource-packs.md

 ![TWA](images/docs/cyberman2.jpg)

 ### Keeping the resource packs up-to-date

+Resource packs are automatically built on the TARDIS Jenkins server when changes are pushed to GitHub.
+Download and replace the pack Zip files when a new file is created.

+#### Alternatively

 The TARDIS resource packs are shared in GitHub repositories.
 If you install a GitHub client, you can easily keep your resource packs current by syncing with any changes that are pushed to the repository.